phidatahq/phidata/cookbook/use_cases/apps/sql/README.md

 The knowledge base contains table metadata, rules and sample queries, which are used by the Agent to improve responses.

-We recommend adding the following as you go along.
+We recommend adding the following as you go along:
   - Add `table_rules` and `column_rules` to the table metadata.
 The Agent is prompted to follow them.
 This is useful when you want to guide the Agent to always query date in a particular format, or avoid certain columns.
   - Add sample SQL queries to the `cookbook/use_cases/apps/sql/knowledge_base/sample_queries.sql` file.
 This will give the Assistant a head start on how to write complex queries.